eneidler/genetic_algorithm/README.md

 This project is a Go-based implementation of a genetic algorithm library.
 It provides the foundational structures and operations to build and run genetic algorithms for various optimization and search problems.
 This is currently under development.

 I used this project as a learning experience when moving from .NET and C# as my daily driver.
-I built a similar project that was more specific to one domain in .NET, and decided to create a more generic and reusable libary that could be applied to other problem types/domains.
+I built a similar project that was more specific to one domain in .NET, and decided to create a more generic and reusable library that could be applied to other problem types/domains.

 The project has several comments that were notes to myself for things I ran into while building this, so feel free to ignore those.